A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Model Validation for Multiple Linear Regression

-To detect the situation depicted in Figure \ref{fig:1b}, a univariate linear regression model, called an \emph{auxiliary model}, is constructed where the explanatory and response variables are the fitted values and residuals in the plot, respectively.
-If there is no issue, the estimated slope is close to zero.
-If linearity exists, the estimated slope is non-zero.
+{\textit{\textbf{Correlation in residuals}}} To detect the situation depicted in Figure \ref{fig:1b}, a simple linear regression model, called an \emph{auxiliary model}, is constructed where the explanatory and response variables are the fitted values and residuals in the plot, respectively.
+If the estimated slope is close to zero, then we conclude the model does not suffer from linearity.
+If the estimated slope is far from zero, then we conclude the model violates the residual assumption.
 A simple hypothesis test can be used to check whether the estimated slope is zero.
-If the test rejects the null hypothesis ($x_j = 0$), then we conclude that the model violates the residual assumption.
-Otherwise, we conclude that the model does not suffer linearity.
+To describe this test mathematically, let $\hat{\boldsymbol{b}}$ and $\hat{\boldsymbol{e}}$ be the vector of fitted values and residuals, respectively.
+Then, we establish an auxiliary model $ \hat{\boldsymbol{e}} = x^\text{aux}_1 \boldsymbol{1} + x^\text{aux}_2 \hat{\boldsymbol{b}} + \boldsymbol \epsilon $ where $x^\text{aux}_1$ and $x^\text{aux}_2$ represent the estimated intercept and coefficient, respectively, and $\boldsymbol \epsilon$ is the error of the model.
+To check whether $x^\text{aux}_2$ is statistically significant, the following hypothesis test is conducted: $H_0: x^\text{aux}_2 = 0$ and $H_1: x^\text{aux}_2 \neq 0$.
+It is then followed by a usual $t$-test.
+Note that a failure to reject $H_0$ indicates the linearity assumption is met.